-Button / Menu item Description 4 The phase selection must be carried out in accordance with the actual type of connection.
-It is also possible to test several phases at once to save time (by bridging the phases at the cable termination).
+Button / Menu item Description The phase selection must be carried out in accordance with the actual type of connection.
+It is also possible to test several phases at once to save time.
 To this end, the phase selection menu permits the selection of more than one option.
 The phase selection menu must then be closed using .
 0 The test duration is shown in minutes.
-On expiry of the test duration, the high voltage is switched off automatically.
-ON Only adjustable for tests with the voltage source of the SPG 40 OFF This menu item can be used to activate/deactivate the test duration setting.
-If deactivated, the test continues until it is manually interrupted by the user.
-Even a voltage breakdown does not entail an automatic switch-off in this mode! υţ Voltage range for the upcoming test.
-After starting the test, the actual test voltage can only be set within this range.
-F) Only adjustable for tests with sine wave or square wave voltage - This menu item is used to change the frequency of the VLF test voltage (0.01 Hz to 0.1 Hz).
+On expiry of the test duration, the high voltage is switched off automatically. υţ Voltage range for the upcoming test.
+After starting the test, the actual test voltage can only be set within this range. f Only adjustable for tests with sine wave or square wave voltage This menu item is used to change the frequency of the VLF test voltage (0.01 Hz to 0.1 Hz).
 The HD 620 S1 and HD 621 S1 harmonisation documents recommend the 0.1-Hz frequency for VLF tests.
-As the maximum permitted test frequency depends on the determined cable capacitance and the test voltage being applied, it may be necessary to adjust the test frequency set and about which the user was informed at the start of the test.
+As the maximum permitted test frequency depends on the determined cable capacitance and the test voltage being applied, it may be necessary to adjust the test frequency set and about which the user was informed at the start of the test. $\stackrel{\square}{\sim}$ Only adjustable for VLF tests with sine wave or square wave voltage Switch between sine wave and square wave mode.
+DC +/ Can only be set for DC voltage testing with a bipolar test voltage source This menu item is used to specify the polarity of the DC test voltage.

-Button / Menu item Description Only adjustable for VLF tests with sine wave or square wave voltage Switch between sine wave and square wave mode.
-DC +⁄- Can only be set for DC voltage testing with a bipolar test voltage source This menu item is used to specify the polarity of the DC test voltage.
-PD Only adjustable for VLF tests with sine wave or cosine rectangular voltage.
-This menu item can be used to perform a partial discharge measurement in parallel with the standardised testing.
+Button / Menu item Description /^ Can only be set for testing with the internal test voltage source /Δ Setting of the slew rate in kV/s.
+After confirmation of the test voltage, the test object is charged continually at the set slew rate until it reaches the set value.
+The voltage increase can be paused and resumed.
+In the Manual setting, the increase of the test voltage is regulated manually with the rotary control and the test object is charged to the set value as quickly as possible without requiring confirmation.
+The test voltage then remains at this level until the set value is again manually increased or decreased.
+PD Only adjustable for VLF tests with sine wave or cosine rectangular voltage This menu item can be used to perform a partial discharge measurement in parallel with the standardised testing.
 A prerequisite for this is that the test van has a suitable partial discharge diagnostic system.
 Once the option has been activated, any further operator actions must be performed using the "PD Detector" software.
 After completion of the test, however, the test log can be printed and exported from the test-van software as usual.
 Detailed information on the operation of the "PD Detector" software can be found in the operating manual for the partial discharge measurement system.